MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepPartitionDisk.md

 ## SYNOPSIS

-Configure the **Format and Partition Disk** step in a task sequence.
+Configure an instance of the **Format and Partition Disk** task sequence step.

 ## SYNTAX